borisveis/terratest/README.md

 # Terratest
- Deploy a rest API app to AWS and verify its functionality
+ Teratest to validate Terraform by testing successfull deployement of a rest API app to AWS and verify its functionality

 **Prerequisites:**
 1. AWS profile(s) and respective configuration(s) in ~/.aws.